MisterTea/EternalTerminal/external_imported/Catch2/docs/command-line.md

 > `--min-duration` was [introduced](https://github.com/catchorg/Catch2/pull/1910) in Catch2 2.13.0

 When set, Catch will report the duration of each test case that took more than &lt;value> seconds, in milliseconds.
-This option is overriden by both `-d yes` and `-d no`, so that either all durations are reported, or none are.
+This option is overridden by both `-d yes` and `-d no`, so that either all durations are reported, or none are.